storybookjs/react-native/MIGRATION.md

 #### Using main.js

-Now main.js is now the main point of configuration for Storybook.
+`main.js` is now the main point of configuration for Storybook.
 This is what a basic `main.js` looks like:

 ```js
 module.exports = {